So you want to get into ‘Doctor Who’

 Okay, that’s a long time.

 Yep, it is, but don’t sweat it.
-There are many missing episodes, so unless you were alive during 1969 and caught the original episodes that aired, not a lot of people have watched all of Doctor Who in its entirety.
+There are many missing episodes, so unless you were alive during 1969 and caught the original episodes that aired, not a lot of people have watched all of the show in its entirety.

 Why has it been going for so long?
 What’s it about?